German Soccer Star Mesut Ozil Quits National Team After Erdogan Photo Backlash

 “I used to wear the German shirt with such pride and excitement, but now I don’t.
 The decision has been extremely difficult to make because I have always given everything for my teammates, the coaching staff and the good people of Germany,” he wrote.

-Ozil was not the only player who was photographed during Erdogan’s visit of London.
-Manchester City’s German player Ikay Gundogan, who is also of Turskish descent, as well as Everton’s Cenk Tosun, were also photographed with the Turkish president.
+Ozil was not the only player who was photographed during Erdogan’s visit to London.
+Manchester City’s German player Ikay Gundogan, who is also of Turkish descent, as well as Everton’s Cenk Tosun, were also photographed with the Turkish president.